neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 The main difference for the NEO•ONE client APIs is that non-constant methods require relaying a transaction to the blockchain.
 This makes sense because a non-constant method by definiton mutates storage, and we need to persist those changes to the blockchain.
 We'll have to wait until the next section to test our `transfer` method since we don't currently have a way of creating tokens.

-### Native Asset Methods
+### Assets

-The NEO blockchain supports native assets, the two most important ones being NEO and GAS.
-Native assets are Unspent Transaction Output (UTXO) based and are understood natively by the blockchain.
-Contrast this with tokens like the one we've built so far which live entirely in custom smart contracts.
+All tokens, including native assets NEO and GAS, operate like the one we've built so far which live entirely in custom smart contracts.
 As a result, they require special handling within smart contracts.
 Luckily, NEO•ONE smart contracts abstract most of this away and let you focus on the logic of your smart contract.

-In order to receive native assets, we can decorate a method with `@receive`.
-Methods marked with `@receive` must throw an error to indicate if the contract does not want to receive the assets.
-Note, however, that there are cases where the contract may still receive assets, despite throwing an error, due to limitations in how NEO handles native UTXO assets.
-For these cases, we automatically generate a `refundAssets` method that clients of your smart contract may call to refund assets which were not processed by the smart contract (i.e. the smart contract threw an error or was not called).
-Note that this method cannot refund assets if the smart contract invocation succeeded.

 Let's add the `mintTokens` method to our `Token` smart contract to enable minting new tokens.